El Caño Archaeological Park

-El Caño is one of Panama's most important archaeological sites, located in the area surrounding the location of El Caño.
-Over the course of the last century archaeologists have been discovering several pre-Columbian burial sites at this location that are believed to date between 700-1000 AD.
-These burial sites have become very important to the scientific community because they have helped researchers gain a better understanding of the dynamic system of the Hierarchical (Hierarchy) chiefdom based societies created by the people who lived in this region of Central America before contact with Europeans.
+El Caño is one of Panama's most important archaeological sites, located in the area surrounding El Caño.
+Over the course of the 20th century archaeologists have been discovering several pre-Columbian burial sites at this location that are believed to date between 700 and 1000 AD.
+These burial sites have helped researchers gain a better understanding of the dynamic system of the hierarchical chiefdom-based societies created by the people who lived in this region of Central America before contact with Europeans.

 History of archaeological work in El Caño

 The first discovery at El Caño was made in 1925 when an American adventurer named Hyatt Verrill dug up three skeletons in the area.
-Verril was attracted to the area after finding several unusual shaped rocks (which would turn out to be ancient monoliths) sticking out of the ground while he was walking along the banks of the Rio Grande River (in Panama).
-After his discovery Verril reported the site's location to several archaeologist in the United States, but was promptly ignored.
-Even though Archaeologist would be finding extraordinary artifacts made of gold and other precious materials just a few miles away in Sitio Conte throughout the 1930s and 1940s, there was no formal investigations ever launched at El Caño until the 1970s.
+Verril was attracted to the area after finding several unusually shaped rocks (which would turn out to be ancient monoliths) sticking out of the ground while he was walking along the banks of the Rio Grande River (in Panama).
+After his discovery Verril reported the site's location to several archaeologists in the United States, but was promptly ignored.
+Even though archaeologists would be finding extraordinary artifacts made of gold and other precious materials just a few miles away in Sitio Conte throughout the 1930s and 1940s, there was no formal investigation ever launched at El Caño until the 1970s.